 Is preventing a clogged head as simple as changing what you do with toilet paper?
-Yes.
+It can be.

 You’ll be a lot less likely to have clogs if you don’t put toilet paper down the head.
-Instead, do as people in many parts of the world with undersized sewer systems do: use a lidded wastebasket lined with a plastic bag, and burn it or otherwise dispose of it daily.
+Instead, do what people in many parts of the world with undersized sewer systems do.
+Use a lidded wastebasket lined with a plastic bag.
+Then burn it or otherwise dispose of it daily.
 A few drops of eucalyptus oil or other air freshener will cover any smell.
 Tell guests with a polite sign in the head (see below).

 Yes, this is a photo of the head in our first boat, Que Tal (we now have a composting toilet on Barefoot Gal).
 We always put the TP in the trash and so did almost all cruisers in the Sea of Cortez; the joke was that when we’d make a trip to the US or Canada, we’d have a hard time remembering to flush the TP!

-I know, a lot of people are going to say “yuck!” and others will say they’ve flushed the TP for years without a clogged head.
-Dave’s and my feeling was that inasmuch as Que Tal had only one head, and neither one of us was very wild sweating over an un-flushed toilet in 90+ degree temps, and even less wild on the idea of having to use a bucket during the process, not flushing was the way to go.
+I know, a lot of people are going to say “yuck!”
+And others will say they’ve flushed the TP for years without a clogged head.
+Dave and I agreed that since Que Tal had only one head, we’d be cautious and not flush paper.
+After all, neither of us wanted to sweat over an un-flushed toilet in 90+ degree temps.
+And we hated the idea of using a bucket during the process even more.
 If you’re willing to risk having to unclog it — in most cruising locales you can’t just call a plumber and let them deal with it — your choice may be different.
-I’ve also heard of boats that allow flushing but impose a 2-square limit . . .
-I find that idea MUCH more repulsive than putting it in covered container!
+I’ve also heard of boats that allow flushing but impose a 2-square limit.
+I find that idea MUCH more repulsive than putting it in a covered container!

-Here’s a close up of our sign — we had two copies of it, one above the pump handle and one where they’d see it while sitting on the toilet.
+Here’s a close up of our sign.
+We made two copies of it, one above the pump handle and one where they’d see it while sitting on the toilet.
 Of course, your flushing instructions will be different but it’s good to post them (ours were particularly strange due to a strange siphon break).
-Every head is slightly different and even other cruisers may want instructions on how to use yours.
+Every head is slightly different.
+And even other cruisers may want instructions on how to use yours.
 We had the signs laminated so they’d last longer (as you can see, it’s time to re-do them!).

 Read Next: